The American Mercury: Radio and television

-Spivak revived the Mercury for a brief but vigorous period — Mencken, Nathan, and Angoff contributed essays to the magazine again.
+Spivak revived the Mercury for a brief but vigorous period—Mencken, Nathan, and Angoff contributed essays to the magazine again.
 Spivak created a company to publish the magazine, Mercury Publications.
 Soon, the company began publishing other magazines, including Ellery Queen's Mystery Magazine (1941) and The Magazine of Fantasy & Science Fiction in 1949.

 In 1945, as editor, Lawrence Spivak created a radio program called American Mercury Presents "Meet the Press".
 It started on television on November 6, 1947, as Meet the Press.

 In 1946, the Mercury merged with the democratic-socialist magazine Common Sense.
 By 1950, the Mercury was owned by Clendenin J. Ryan.
 He changed the magazine's name to The New American Mercury.
-Ryan was the financial angel for Ulius Amoss, a former Office of Strategic Services agent who specialized in operating spy networks behind the Iron Curtain to destabilize Communist governments and the publisher of International Services of Information in Baltimore; his son Clendenin Jr. was a sponsor of William F. Buckley Jr. and the Young Americans for Freedom.
+Ryan was the financial angel for Ulius Amoss, a former Office of Strategic Services agent who specialized in operating spy networks behind the Iron Curtain to destabilize Communist governments and the publisher of International Services of Information in Baltimore;his son Clendenin Jr. was a sponsor of William F. Buckley Jr. and the Young Americans for Freedom.
 Ryan transformed The American Mercury in a conservative direction.

 Huie's experiment

 William Bradford Huie (Note: William Bradford Huie should not be confused with Bradford L. Huie, which is an apparent pseudonym of the author of a 2013 American Mercury article that has been widely distributed on white nationalist Internet forums.)—whose work had appeared in the magazine before—had gleaned the beginning of a new, post-World War II American conservative intellectual movement.
 He sensed that Ryan had begun to guide The American Mercury toward that direction.
 He also introduced more mass-appeal writing, by figures such as Reverend Billy Graham and Federal Bureau of Investigation director J. Edgar Hoover.
 Huie seemed en route to producing a conservative magazine.
 William F. Buckley Jr., whose God and Man at Yale was a best seller, worked for Huie's Mercury, as a young staffer.
 In 1955, Buckley founded the longer-living conservative National Review.
-Buckley would succeed at what Huie was unable to realize: a periodical that brought together the nascent but differing strands of this new conservative movement.
+Buckley would steer the periodical to bring together the nascent but differing strands of this new conservative movement.